gaospecial/ggVennDiagram/cran-comments.md

-This is a update to version 1.1.6
+This is a update to version 1.1.7

 Several links have been mended.

+Please ignore former submissions and directly review this version.